PhD

-Im currently working on the design of an autonomous flight management system for quadcopter drones that works in a distributed manner on a single-chip Intel x86 multicore processor.
-If you are interested to know more, feel free to drop me an email @ afarrukh [at] bu [dot] edu and I'd be more than happy to get back to you with all the excruciating details of my work.
-What can I say...I love talking research. (you've been warned!)
+Im currently working towards the design of a timing efficient vehicle control module and a complementary fault-tolerance framework for the DriveOS system as it is implemented within Drako Motors GTE electric car.
+If you are interested to know more, feel free to drop me an email @ afarrukh [at] bu [dot] edu and I'd be more than happy to followup with all the excrutiating details of my work.
+What can I say...I love talking research.
+(Dont say I didnt warn ya!)

 I graduated on the Dean's Honors list with a Masters degree in Electrical Engineering from my hometown university, Lahore University of Management and Sciences (LUMS) back in Pakistan.
-At the time I was working in Computer Architecture and designed a MIPs unicore pipelined processor in VHDL.
-Later on, in my first year of PhD @ BU I transitioned over to RISC-V before joining Professor West's incredible system's group.
+At the time I was actively investigating computer architecture designs in hardware.
+So for my undergrad thesis, I ended up designing a MIPS unicore pipelined processor in VHDL.
+I then continued my quest for novel hardware systems research until my first year of PhD @ BU when I dabbled in RISC-V before joining Professor West's incredible real-time system's group.
 I think I've finally found my calling!

 Boston University